trxdave/photography-blog/README.md

 5. Photography Challenges
 - Description: Organize photography challenges to engage the community and showcase talent.
 - Objective: To increase user participation and foster a vibrant community atmosphere.

+6. FAQ Page
+- Description: Develop a comprehensive FAQ page to address common user queries and provide guidance on using the site.
+- Objective: To enhance user support and reduce the need for direct inquiries by offering readily accessible information.

 # Bugs